Cloud Security Office Hours Banner

 2. Start LocalStack

-localstack start -d # -d = detached (runs in the background)
+localstack start -d # start the mock cloud; -d = detached, so it runs in the background and frees your shell

 You will see a table of services (s3, iam, lambda, sqs, …) marked available.
 LocalStack pulls its Docker image on first run, so give it a minute.
 Tail logs with localstack logs -f; stop it later with localstack stop.